Why build a 'bog garden' around your pond for wet or damp soil:

 - Hide the edges of the liner with rocks or logs so it looks natural.

-- This 'bog garden' area appears to meet the water area next to it they are in fact both enclosed in their own separate linered sections.
+- This 'bog garden' area looks like it meets the water area next to it but they are both enclosed in their own separate linered sections.

-- The water from the pond or stream does not travel to the soil area but is kept within its own liner.
+- The water from the pond or stream does not travel to the soil area.

-The historic method of allowing the water to overflow to water the 'bog garden' does not work well and should be avoided.
+The historic method of construction allowed the water to overflow to water the 'bog garden'.

-- The pond is fullest in Winter when it rains but the 'bog area' is also wet from Winter rain and does not need to be flooded further at that time of year.
+- The pond is fullest in Winter as it rains.
+The 'bog area' is wet from Winter rain too.
+It does not need to receive more water in Winter when the pond overflows into it.

-- The 'bog garden' needs extra water in the summer when the plants are growing but this will not be available from the pond as this will be evaporating in the warmer weather and does not overflow into the 'bog garden' when the plants need it.
+- The 'bog garden' needs extra water in the summer when the plants are growing.
+Pond water evaporates in the warmer weather and does not overflow into the 'bog garden' when the plants need it.

-- Keep the as wet as you need by watering from a porous or leaky hosepipe
+- Keep the area as wet as you need by watering from a porous or leaky hosepipe.

 - Leaky hose is made from recycled car tyres that leaks along its length under low pressure.

-- It is better than a hosepipe with holes in it as they soon become clogged up with soil and get blocked.
+- A hosepipe with holes in it soon gets clogged up with soil and blocked.

-- By encouraging frogs to the area they will protect the leaf of Hosta and Ligularia from being eaten by slugs.
+- If you encourage frogs to the area they will protect the leaf of Hosta and Ligularia from being eaten by slugs.